catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 .. note::

- Keypairs must be created in each region being used.
+ Key pairs must be created in each region being used.

 Now we choose the network to host our instance: